-Nestled between two rivers, Middleham is a day out for all of the family.
+Nestled between two rivers, Middleham is a great day out on a family holiday in the Yorkshire Dales.
 Expect cobbled market squares, Georgian and Victorian tearooms, galleries and a rich horse racing heritage.
 Perfect for walking, cycling or just sightseeing, and it’s a favourite haunt for many artists.
 Why not get up early to watch the racehorses training at the famous gallops.
 Follow it with lunch at The White Swan or The Blue Lion with its welcoming fire.
 Make sure, of course, you save some room for a Brymoor ice cream on your way home!

 Pay a visit to Middleham Castle, once home to Richard III, which has the largest keep in the North of England.
 Its royal heritage once earned it the title of the ‘Windsor of the North’.
 Whilst visiting, pop into the Saddle Rooms for a unique dining experience too which will end your unforgettable day out perfectly!

 Located in lower Wensleydale, Masham has a lively and friendly community filled with artists, authors and craftsmen and established links to JW Turner and Lewis Carroll.
 Pop into The White Bear Hotel for a drink with the locals or have eat in the dining room whilst relaxing fireside.